RBigData/mpi_balance/README.md

 the number of cores used.
 Some may require setting environment variables.
 Care must be taken to prevent oversubscribing available cores and slowing things down.
-In particular, multithreaded BLAS (such as OpenBLAS) my by default use all available cores on a node, conflicting with other on-node MPI instances or processes forked by mclapply.
+In particular, multithreaded BLAS (such as OpenBLAS) may by default use all available cores on a node, conflicting with other on-node MPI instances or processes forked by mclapply.